mostafa904/mostafa904.github.io/_pages/Labs/BePractical/lab2.md

 ---
 ## Description

-in this lab he want me to takeOver admin account and didnt gave me any credentials to login with
+In this lab, they want me to take over the admin account but didn't provide any credentials for logging in

 ## Sign up